Paul Ryan challenger Bryce pays off debt 15 years late

-House Speaker Paul Ryan's Democratic challenger has paid off a loan 15 years late.
+House Speaker Paul Ryan's Democratic challenger paid off a loan 15 years late, but only after his campaign was asked about it by a reporter.

 The Milwaukee Journal Sentinel reported Tuesday that Randy Bryce paid back $4,425 after his campaign was contacted by the newspaper and questioned about the debt.
 Bryce's payment satisfies a 2004 court judgment ordering him to repay the original loan of $1,776 with interest.